Henryluckky/henryluckky.github.io/_pages/cv.md

 Research experience
 ======
 * June.
 2021 – present:
-  A Research of Neural Degenerative Diseases Concerning Epilepsy    Advisers: Mohamad Sawan(Chair Professor, FIEEE, FCAE, FEIC,O.Q)
+  * A Research of Neural Degenerative Diseases Concerning Epilepsy,Advisers: Mohamad Sawan(Chair Professor, FIEEE, FCAE, FEIC,O.Q)
     * Use Python QT to build a GUI framework that could display real-time EEG signal, and later embedded neural network algorithms to process raw data for seizure prediction, realised the interconnection on FPGA-chip communication.
     * Collected over 40 samples of ordinary people’s motor imagery EEG data and adopted PyTorch to train the model with SVM, random forest and CNN.
     * Cooperated with some PhD students to help build signal amplifiers and DAC converters to realise noise cancellation and filtering.

 * Oct.
 2020 – Dec.
 2020:
   Material Transporter for Microelectronic Products within a Workshop      Advisers: Weijun Chen